 The benefit of seeing the specialists at Medical City Children’s Orthopedic and Spine Specialists is that we can be part of your treatment program for life.
 Your child will never outgrow our practice.
 Unlike other orthopedic practices, we do not put an age limit on lifetime illnesses.
 Please don’t hesitate to reach out to us at one of our three convenient DFW Metroplex locations to find out more or schedule a consultation visit for your child.

 Muscular dystrophy is a group of inherited disorders that impact the function and development of the muscles.
 Over time, rather than growing in strength, muscle matter is broken down and replaced with fatty tissue.
-There are two main types of this disorder: Duchenne muscular dystrophy (DMD) and Becker muscular dystrophy (BMD).
+There are two main types of this disorder: Duchenne (DMD) and Becker (BMD) muscular dystrophy.
 Both of these common forms are almost entirely suffered by male children.
-Girls are often carriers of the genetic makeup of this disorder, but they only very rarely suffer with any of the physical concerns associated with the disease.
+Girls are often carriers of the genetic makeup of this disorder, but they only very rarely suffer from any of the physical concerns associated with the disease.

 Unfortunately, there is no cure for muscular dystrophy, but our skilled pediatric orthopedic surgeons can partner with you and your child to achieve the ultimate level of function and health.
-Therapy for your child’s unique case of muscular dystrophy is focused around symptom management.
+Therapy for your child’s unique case of this disease is focused on symptom management.
 We may recommend any of the following treatments:

 “Our physicians and clinicians are available to the family to answer any questions or listen to any concerns.
 We spend quality time discussing treatment options with the child and the parent to assure that we are all in agreement before implementing a treatment plan.”
 Dr. Shyam Kishan